nicolashuberIT/flight-analyzer/docs/documentation/development.md

 The codebase has been tested using the `pytest` module.
 The recent CI/CD status can be found at the top of this page.
 Click [here](https://github.com/nicolashuberIT/flight-analyzer/actions) for a detailed overview and unit testing logs.

-### Issues and Workaround

-When running tests using pytest without specifying the test files explicitly, some tests fail with a FileNotFoundError.
-Interestingly, this issue did not occur with previous versions of the codebase.
-The reason for this error is unknown, and it appeared unexpectedly.
-Due to time constraints, the error wasn't further debugged, and the following workaround was implemented to ensure testing could proceed efficiently.
+*Please note:*

-To address this issue, the workaround involves explicitly specifying the test files to be executed in a shell script.
-By creating a shell script that lists all test files with their relative paths and then executing this script, pytest can properly locate the test files and run them without encountering FileNotFoundError.
-This ensures that pytest operates from the correct working directory and resolves file paths accurately.
+*The issue regarding some tests failing with a FileNotFoundError when running pytest without specifying test files explicitly has been resolved, but the option to run tests using the `testing.sh` script persists; this workaround involves explicitly listing test files with their relative paths in a shell script and executing it to ensure pytest can locate and run the tests without encountering errors.
+For more details, refer to [testing.sh](/testing.sh), [update_testing.sh](/update_testing.sh), and [testing.yaml](https://github.com/nicolashuberIT/flight-analyzer/blob/main/.github/workflows/testing.yaml).*

-For reference, check [testing.sh](/testing.sh), [update_testing.sh](/update_testing.sh) and [testing.yaml](https://github.com/nicolashuberIT/flight-analyzer/blob/main/.github/workflows/testing.yaml).

-To run unit tests locally, run `./update_testing.sh` from the base directory of this project and then initialize pytest by running `./testing.sh`.

 ## Contributing